0xFableOrg/roll-op/docs/testing.md

 # Testing

+> **WARNING**: This hasn't actually been run in a while and might be out of date.
+> To be updated next time it is tried.

 This document includes some rambling notes on how to test that everything is working properly.

 To test the repo on a completely virgin environment, we can use docker: